Knack (video game)

-is a video game developed by Japan Studio and published by Sony Computer Entertainment for the PlayStation 4 video game console.
-The game was released in November 2013 and in Japan in February 2014, where it was available as a bundle with the console.
+is a beat 'em up platform game developed by Japan Studio and published by Sony Computer Entertainment for the PlayStation 4.
+The game was released in North America, Europe, and Australia in November 2013, and in Japan in February 2014, where it was available as a bundle with the console.

 The player navigates the titular character Knack through a series of levels viewed in a fixed camera, third-person-style view.
 Knack is a living humanoid organism that consists of Relics; a large central Relic is always surrounded by a varying number of smaller Relics.
 Knack utilizes jumping, dodging, punching, and using enhanced energy-based powers, in order to progress through the colourful environments, which are populated with enemies.
 The story follows Knack and his creator on a journey to save humankind from a species known as the Goblins.
 However, one of Knack's creator's former friends goes rogue, and Knack and his allies must stop the antagonist's evil plans.

-Upon release, Knack was met with a mixed critical response; reviewers praised the game's original concept and ideas, but criticized the gameplay, level of difficulty, and story.
-A sequel, Knack II, was announced at the 2016 PlayStation Experience, and was released on September 5, 2017.
+Upon release, Knack received mixed reviews from critics, who praised the game's original concept and ideas, but criticized the gameplay, level of difficulty, and story.
+A sequel, Knack II, was announced at the 2016 PlayStation Experience, and was released in September 2017.